Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Textual Interpretation of Visual Tokens

 \section{Textual Interpretation of Visual Tokens}

 As discussed in \secref{sec:intro}, identifying the visual tokens that carry significant information and quantifying their uncertainty is critical for improving the reliability of LVLMs.
-To address this, we propose a supervision-free, scalable approach that maps visual tokens to the text token space, effectively translating visual content into an interpretable text-based representation.
-This mapping acts as a heuristic for understanding visual tokens, leveraging the LVLM's inherent ability to align visual and textual contexts.
+We propose a supervision-free approach that maps visual tokens to text token space for improving LVLM reliability by identifying significant visual tokens and quantifying their uncertainty.
+This mapping leverages the LVLM's inherent ability to align visual and textual contexts.

 \bfsection{Text-space projection of visual tokens.} While LVLMs are trained to generate text \textit{only after} processing all visual tokens $x^v$ and text instruction tokens $x^t$, the hidden representations $h$ on top of the text decoder layers inherently capture textual semantics.
 This is due to their proximity to the text vocabulary projection, even at visual token positions where the model is \textit{not explicitly trained to generate text}.